ian-ross/nordic-tools/doc/platformio-zephyr.md

 The AAR is used in the Bluetooth subsystem, for example, which means you more or less never need to think about it.

-It seems to me that there's actually a pretty good balance here, between peripherals and MCU subsystems that might be useful at an application level, and other subsystems that only make sense to use in the context of very specific contexts (like Bluetooth, for instance).
+It seems to me that there's actually a good balance here, between peripherals and MCU subsystems that might be useful at an application level, and other subsystems that only make sense to use in the context of very specific contexts (like Bluetooth, for instance).
 For sure, you could dream up some weird way of using the AAR for another application if you wanted to, and if you were going to do that, you wouldn't be happy with Zephyr hiding it from your behind the Bluetooth driver.
 But if you're going to go as far off piste as that, you probably shouldn't be expecting a conventional RTOS to help you much anyway!

 **Are those libraries easy to use?**